-The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Institutional Class shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of a broad-based market index.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Institutional Class shares and by showing how the average annual total returns of each class of the Fund compare with the average annual total returns of the Bloomberg Short-Intermediate 1-10 Years Municipal Bond Index and the Bloomberg U.S. Municipal Bond Index.
+The Bloomberg U.S. Municipal Bond Index has been included as the broad-based securities market index in order to satisfy a change in regulatory requirements.
+The Fund also compares its performance with the returns of Bloomberg Short-Intermediate 1-10 Years Municipal Bond Index, which the Advisor believes is a better performance benchmark for comparison to the Fund's performance in light of the Fund's investment strategies.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
-Class T Shares were not offered during the periods shown and therefore no performance for Class T Shares is provided.
+Class T shares were not offered during the periods shown and therefore no performance for Class T shares is provided.
 Updated performance information is available at the Fund's website, www.libertystreetfunds.com, or by calling the Fund at (800) 207-7108.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.